-When a woman is considering having a child, she and the prospective father should consult with their health care provider(s).
+When a woman is considering having a child, she and the prospective father should consult with their healthcare practitioner(s).
 Based on the family and medical histories of the biological parents, certain tests may be recommended to help ensure as healthy a pregnancy as possible.
 These tests include genetic testing for certain inherited diseases and disorders to understand the risk of having a child with one of these and tests to detect any infections or conditions that the mother-to-be may have that could put her or her unborn baby at risk.

 Testing that may be offered to the woman and her partner to evaluate the risk of inherited diseases are: